awkward-py/C--Basics/README.md

     - Description: A program demonstrating the while loop in C.
     - Usage: Compile using `gcc while_LOOP.cpp -o while_LOOP` and run with `./while_LOOP`.

+---

 Feel free to explore and run these programs to learn and practice C and C++ programming concepts.
 Contributions by Yash Joshi (awkwardpy) are acknowledged with gratitude.

----

-This updated README provides proper attribution to Yash Joshi (awkwardpy) for their contributions to the code in the repository.# C++-Basics